 The whitepaper may be released when BETR tokens go on sale to the public on 15 December, but the fact that it hasn’t been posted publicly is more than enough to give me pause.
 The decentralized betting exchange idea has me absolutely fascinated, but I’ll be holding off on this one until I can find out more.

 With Bitcoin being so in-demand at the moment, a little caution when dealing with ICOs is warranted.
-So many ICOs are being announced these days that we’re even starting to see parody websites such as this random ICO generator that plays on a lot of the stereotypes we see in the crypto world.
+So many ICOs are being announced these days that we’re even starting to see parody websites such as a random ICO generator that plays on a lot of the stereotypes we see in the crypto world.

 On a more positive note, BetterBetting.org seems to have a strong team behind it.
 The team includes a mixture of established figures from various industries all related to cryptocurrencies and betting.